Event Celebrates Foundation Communities’ Progress in the Better Climate Challenge

 Forecasting a Summer Opening for Parker Lane Apartments

-February 28, 2024 | Posted in Affordable Housing, Green Building, Healthy Initiatives, Housing, Education, Health, Uncategorized |
+February 28, 2024 | Posted in Healthy Initiatives, Affordable Housing, Green Building, Housing, Education, Health, Uncategorized |

 At Foundation Communities, we’re excited that construction crews with BEC Austin have us on track for a summer opening for Parker Lane Apartments.
 The interest list is already open for the 135-unit affordable community in Southeast Austin as we prepare for the time when we can begin welcoming home families.
 Parker Lane Apartments will have 24 deeply affordable apartments set aside for families in our Children’s HOME Initiative who are at risk of becoming homeless.
 The Learning Center may be fully operational by the beginning of the school year.